 The program has been designed to provide the community with dedicated locations to take part in tree planting activities that will help improve the water quality of our waterways and habitat for local native fauna while forging strong community partnerships.

 Members of the community can get actively involved at one of our tree planting events.
 Every tree will help make a difference to improving and preserving the health of our waterways.
-Visit Council’s news and events page to see any upcoming planting events (Link to calendar/news and events).
+Visit Council’s news and events page to see any upcoming planting events or register your interest via Council's Volunteer Portal.

 Council have selected a number of tree planting sites to both enhance environmental outcomes of the area and offer the community and corporate groups new nature-based recreation opportunities.
 Special sites within these creek catchments have been selected that are suitable for community planting, including: